eunmo/allez/README.md

 - [x] pool-style summary view
 - [x] do something about button colors
 - [x] game page for a specific person (w/ tabs)
+- [x] add game page for 2v2 3v3 4v4 and tournaments
+- [x] edit/remove game for 2v2 3v3 4v4 and tournaments